To naokonoza's website

 The traditional houses that the Kyoto people take great care of.
 The inner garden that you can gaze at from every room.
 The steep staircase to the second floor.
 The visible ceiling’s beams.
 The ranma, wood transom carved with unusual decors, all these things that even if we wanted to, we could not build today.

 Nevertheless, they are being demolished every year.
 There are less and less machiya and I thought that was a sad thing.
 That is when I thought about linking these two things that are a guesthouse and a machiya.
 Thus our lodging was formed with the help of many skillful persons who lent me their talent.

 This is something different that you cannot experience in perfectly neat hotels or ryokan.

-I hope you can spend a calming moment in traditional Kyoto houses that many Kyoto people still live in during your trip.
-Go out to the nearby temple, in the early morning try to participle in the lectures of sutras, peek into the local stores that have been here for years, in short, enjoy your time in Kyoto as if you were one of its inhabitants.
+I hope you can spend a calming moment in traditional Kyoto houses still inhabited by many people in Kyoto during your trip.
+Go out to the nearby temple, in the early morning try to participate in the lectures of sutras, peek into the local stores that have been here for years, in short, enjoy your time in Kyoto as if you were one of its inhabitants.
 While remembering everyone’s smile of satisfaction, I carefully clean the houses, clear the leaves from the garden and walk around the city to find cute things to put in the houses and wait for the arrival of my guests.

 The Landlady, Naoko